TACC/coe-332-sp22/docs/unit07/k8s.rst

   It is important to note that most of the time, the k8s API as well as the worker nodes are running on separate machines from the machine we use to interact with k8s (i.e., make API requests to it).
-The machine we use to interact with k8s only needs to have the k8s client tools installed, and in fact, as the k9s API is available over HTTP, we don't strictly speaking require the tools -- we could use curl or some other http client -- but the tools make interacting much easier.
+The machine we use to interact with k8s only needs to have the k8s client tools installed, and in fact, as the k9s API is available over HTTP, we don't strictly speaking require the tools -- we could use curl or some other http client -- but the tools make interacting with the API much easier.

 Connecting to the TACC Kubernetes Instance